fengligroup/SS-PAN/README.md

 Email: [fengli@ahu.edu.cn](mailto:fengli@ahu.edu.cn)

 The repo is organised as follows:
-- 'requirements.txt': environment file with all dependencies needed to run the project
+- `requirements.txt`: environment file with all dependencies needed to run the project

-- 'MeanDecreaseImpurity.py': Python script of the MDI method for feature selection.
+- `MeanDecreaseImpurity.py`: Python script of the MDI method for feature selection.

-- 'ExhaustiveSearch.py': Python script of the exhaustive search method for feature selection.
+- `ExhaustiveSearch.py`: Python script of the exhaustive search method for feature selection.

-- 'Stacking.py': Python script for stacking model construction and evaluation.
+- `Stacking.py`: Python script for stacking model construction and evaluation.

-- 'Predict.py':  Python script for predicting on latent space.
+- `Predict.py`:  Python script for predicting on latent space.

-- '/data':
+- `/data`:
   - 'dataset_example.xlsx':  Training dataset example for SS-PAN;
   - 'latentSpace.xlsx':   LatentSpace to predict;